usi-systems/p4xos-public/README.md

 ## Config

-By default, the demo only lasts for 5 seconds, or after the learner receives 10 Paxos messages.

-You can change this by modifying the *count* variable in the *instance* section or *second* variable in *timeout* section of the *bmv2/scripts/paxos.cfg* configuration file.
-If timeout is set to 0, the learner will exit after receiving 10 Paxos messages.
+In *bmv2/scripts/paxos.cfg* configuration file:

 ```
 [instance]
-count=10
+count=65536

 [timeout]
-second=5
+second=0
 ```

+* The *count* variable in the *instance* section: configures the maximum number of requests that learners will handle.

+* The *second* variable in *timeout* section: configures the number of seconds that the learners will stay alive.
+If timeout is set to 0, the learners forever.